BY-LAWS OF THE TOKEN AND MEDAL SOCIETY,

 B. Any non-profit numismatic club, for-profit numismatic club or society, association, or corporation, and any museum, public library, or school (public or private), shall also be eligible for regular or life membership upon the terms set forth in these by-laws.

 Section 3.
-Any individual less than 18 years of age who is interested in tokens and medals and exonumia shall be eligible for junior membership upon the terms set forth in these by-laws.
+Any individual under 18 years of age who is interested in tokens and medals and exonumia shall be eligible for junior membership upon the terms set forth in these by-laws.

 Section 4.
 Any individual who is part of the immediate family of a regular member or life member shall be eligible for associate membership, provided that the application for such membership is approved, in writing, by the immediate family member who is a regular or life member of the Token and Medal Society, Inc.